Beyond the Classroom

 Music and Drama

 Each year the Music and Drama departments combine to produce two large-scale musicals with pupils from Years 6 and 8.
-Previous Year 6 productions include Singin' in the Rain, Bugsy Malone, The Lion King, Beauty and the Beast and Joseph.
+Previous Year 6 productions include Rainmaker, Singin' in the Rain, Bugsy Malone, The Lion King, Beauty and the Beast and Joseph.
 The Year 8 production is produced in just two weeks, after the Common Entrance exams.
 Previous productions include Mary Poppins, Fiddler on the Roof, The Secret Garden and Little Shop of Horrors.
 All productions feature a live professional band.
 There is usually some musical involvement in the productions produced by the Junior Department too.
 For more information on the various drama productions throughout the year, see the Drama page.

 I have been Director of Music at Westbourne House since 1991, having previously enjoyed a freelance career as an organist, and taught at both prep and senior school level.
 Our ‘music for all’ approach is born out of my belief that every child has musical potential, and it is our aim to provide the stimulus upon which the children can foster a love of music that will last a lifetime.